singh-man/books/crackingTheCoding/17_hard.md

 If this  doesn't immediately jump out at you, think about it this way: whatever the next value (let's call it nv) is, divide it by 3.
 Will that number have already appeared?
 As long as nv has factors of 3 in it. yes.
 The same can be said for dividing it by 5 and 7.

-So, we know Aₖ can be expressed as (3,  5  or  7) * (some value in {A₁,..., Aₖ₋₁).
+So, we know Aₖ can be expressed as (3,  5  or  7) * (some value in {A₁,..., Aₖ₋₁}).
 We also know that Aₖ is, by definition, the next number in the list.
-Therefore, Aᵏ will be the smallest "new" number (a number that it's already in {A₁,   •••, Aₖ₋₁}) that can be formed by multiplying each value in the list by 3, 5 or 7.
+Therefore, Aₖ will be the smallest "new" number (a number that it's already in {A₁,   •••, Aₖ₋₁}) that can be formed by multiplying each value in the list by 3, 5 or 7.

 How would we find Aₖ?
 Well, we could actually multiply each number in the list by 3, 5, and 7 and find the smallest element that has not yet been added to our list.
 This solution is O(k²).
 Not bad, but I think we can do better.